In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 - You can log in to the admin panel by going to

-Now it’s time to turn that blank WordPress website into a fully-functional e-commerce store built with the excellent WooCommerce plugin.
+Now it’s time to turn that blank WordPress website into a fully functional e-commerce store using the excellent WooCommerce plugin.

 STEP 3.
 Install WooCommerce Plugin (FREE)